hitoshi-watase/sercrod/docs/reference/directives/event-focus.md

   The element must be able to receive focus (for example input, textarea, select, button, link, or any element with a suitable tabindex).

 - Scope and data
-  When focus fires, Nablla evaluates the @focus expression in the same Nablla scope used for other directives on that element.
+  When focus fires, Sercrod evaluates the @focus expression in the same Sercrod scope used for other directives on that element.
-  Reads and writes in that expression see the current Nablla data, including local variables from surrounding directives and the host data object.
+  Reads and writes in that expression see the current Sercrod data, including local variables from surrounding directives and the host data object.

 - Access to event and element
-  Inside @focus expressions, Nablla injects:
+  Inside @focus expressions, Sercrod injects:

   - $event and $e for the native event object.
   - el and $el for the element that received focus.